THANK YOU for your purchase of Hellbender Kombucha SCOBY

 Research continues to validate what we see every day: nurturing the gut microbiome supports the enteric nervous system (ENS) — your “second brain.”
-This intricate neural network lining your gut sends constant messages to the brain via the vagus nerve, helping regulate mood, emotional balance, and resilience.
+This intricate neural network lining your gut sends constant messages to the brain via the vagus nerve, helping regulate mood, emotional balance, resilience and more.

 Studies now show kombucha can encourage the growth of SCFA-producing bacteria (Subdoligranulum, Akkermansiaceae); support anti-inflammatory and cognitive functions, and aid people managing PTSD, ADHD, anxiety, and trauma recovery (see J Nutr, 2025; Nutrients, 2025).